near/NEPs/specs/Standards/Sould Bound Token/README.md

 An issuer can provide a _sbt revocation_ in his contract (eg, when a related certificate or membership should be revoked).
 When doing so, the SBT registry MUST be updated and `Revoke` event must be emitted.
 It's up to the registry to define revocation handling (either by burning a token, or changing expire date of it's metadata).

 A registry can emit a `Ban` event without doing soul transfer.
 Handling it depends on the registry governance or registry use cases.
 One example is to use social governance to identify fake accounts (like bots) - in that case the registry should allow to emit `Ban` and block a scam soul and block future transfers.
+NOTE: SBT smart contract (issuer) can have it's own list of blocked accounts or allowed only accounts.

 ### Token Class